 Fig 1B shows the model with the two-mass elements.
 During running, these two elements move largely independent of each other during the contact period of the running cycle; thus, knowing these patterns, in combination with some classical physics, allows for an estimation of the force contribution from each element.
 These can then be combined into a final ground reaction force (Fig 2).

-Figure 2: The ground reaction force as modelled by the new “two-mass” system.
+Figure 2: The ground reaction force as modeled by the new “two-mass” system.
 The dotted lines show the contribution of each mass segment, with the solid line highlighting the sum of the whole body.
 Image courtesy of Clarke et al 1

 Basic Motion Capture